Automated Few-shot Classification with Instruction-Finetuned Language Models: Evaluation

 \paragraph{Real-world evaluation: RAFT.} RAFT \citep{alex2021raft} is a benchmark targeted towards evaluating few-shot classification methods.
 It consists of $11$ datasets, from various domains, such as the legal or medical domain.
 In RAFT $50$ randomly sampled training samples are provided, with a potentially imbalanced label distribution.
 We submitted predictions of AuT-Few with the 11B Flan-T5 backbone, with handcrafted prompts as provided by RAFT (AuT-Few (H)), as well as with our automated prompts (AuT-Few).
 We do not make any manual dataset adjustments, with the exception of Banking\_77 as only a subset of the classes appears in its training data, c.f.
 App. \ref{app:raft-detailed}.

 Results are shown in Table \ref{tab:raft}.
 Our method with handcrafted prompts and the Flan-T5 upstream model achieves rank-1 with the overall highest average score.
 Our automated version achieves scores slightly below T-Few (the previously 2nd ranked system).
-However, it has the best average rank across all five models with $2.45$, indicating that it performs most consistently across datasets.
-The score gap of AuT-Few can be explained by poor performance on a single dataset, Tweet-Eval-Hate, as a result of improper selection of answer choices.
+This is largely due to AuT-Few's poor performance on a single dataset, Tweet-Eval-Hate, as a result of improper selection of answer choices.
+However, AuT-Few has the best average rank across all five models with $2.45$.
+It wins against T-Few on 7 out of 11 datasets.
+Furthermore, it has the highest overall win rate, winning against all other models we considered (including our approach with handcrafted prompts) on 4 out of 11 datasets, see Table \ref{tab:raft-detailed}.
+These results highlight AuT-Few's robustness and generalizability to real-world classification tasks.

 \paragraph{Ablation.} Results of our ablation study for AuT-Few with $32$ samples per class are shown in Table \ref{tab:ablation}.
 We ablate our template retrieval method by considering randomly selected templates from the instruction tuning KB, as well as template retrieval from the entire PromptSource collection of prompts.
 As seen both settings perform worse than AuT-Few, with higher standard deviation across seeds.
 While retrieving from the entire collection performs slightly better for tasks that appear in it (e.g. NLI, emotion classification), it strongly underperforms on unseen ones (e.g. WiC, Amazon-CF).
 Further, the ablation of the choice options shows that each definition of answer choices by itself performs worse than AuT-Few (including the label descriptions that appear in the dataset).
 Finally, we see that our modifications to T-Few's inference and training are effective, with both LoRA and (IA)$^3$ PEFT performing worse individually.
 Note that AuT-Few still outperforms T-Few even when using only (IA)$^3$, indicating AuT-Few's superiority without any architectural adjustments.